-Within this semester of study, students will begin to explore the Elements of Drama, a set of principles used when presenting and responding to theatre.
-The course is mostly practical, providing students with performance skills to confidently engage an audience.
-Much focus is placed on the development of voice and sustaining focus and movement when presenting work.
-Theoretical work explores analysing playscripts, responding to live theatre and script writing.
+In Year 8 Drama students will begin to explore the Elements of Drama as the foundation for shaping, sharing and responding to drama.
+The course is mostly practical, providing students with performance skills to confidently and effectively engage an audience.
+Focus is placed on the development of roles, relationships and situations in both devised and scripted drama for performance.
+Students will also develop their knowledge and understanding of a range of dramatic concepts for application in their own devised work as well as when analysing drama presented by themselves and their peers.